-JP Hugo Vargas holds a dual B.A. in Writing and Literature and Photography, an MAT in English and Linguistics, a Graduate Certificate in Conflict Transformation Across Cultures, a professional certificate in multi-cultural peace-building/dialog and a trade school diploma in audio production/engineering.
-He has coursed and passed with honors, 18 credits of additional post graduate work in order to sharpen his consulting, writing, and creative work His supplemental post grad work was focused on modern world system theory, global issues and solutions, Latin American issues and culture; and varied coursework in human development, counseling psychology, and counseling interventions.
+JP Hugo Vargas holds a dual B.A. in Writing and Literature and Photography, an MAT in English and Linguistics, a Post Graduate Certificate in Conflict Transformation Across Cultures, professional certificates in multi-cultural peace-building/dialog and a trade school diploma in audio production/engineering.
+He has coursed and passed with honors, 18 credits of additional post graduate work in order to sharpen his consulting, writing, and creative work.
+His supplemental post grad work was focused on modern world system theory, global issues and solutions, Latin American issues and culture, and varied coursework in human development, counseling psychology, and counseling interventions.
 His aim was to round out the skills needed in every area of human interaction that is valuable to bettering our shared sphere.

 He is a successful and sought after consultant; a freelance feature writer, editor, print-maker, and qualitative ethnographic researcher.
 He specializes in meeting and communicating the needs of employees with employers.
 He has worked in partnership with national and international companies, small businesses that need a deep look into the culture and needs of their employees, and any organization-private or governmental-that requires a thorough approach to inter & intra-communal problem solving.
 His advocacy and interchange from employee to employers and vice versa is analytical, based in sound inter-cultural dialog, empathetic, and designed using the most current conflict transformation and counseling strategies.
 He is natively fluent in Spanish and at an elementary level of French.